Maevatiana/maevatiana.github.io/_pages/cv.md

 Education
 ======
-* PhD in Health and Life Sciences & Zoology (double degree), Paris Saclay University & University of Antananarivo, 2023
+* 2023: PhD in Health and Life Sciences & Zoology (double degree), Paris Saclay University & University of Antananarivo
-* Master of Science in Animal Biology and Conservation, University of Antananarivo, 2019
+* 2019: Master of Science in Animal Biology and Conservation, University of Antananarivo
-* Licence in Organisms and Ecosystems Biology, University of Antananarivo, 2016
+* 2016: Licence in Organisms and Ecosystems Biology, University of Antananarivo

 Work experience
 ======